 The IRM is independent of the GCF Secretariat, and reports directly to the GCF Board, which oversees the Fund's investments and management.
 The IRM mandate was initially set out by the GCF Board in a 2013 Terms of Reference (TOR), and is articulated in a number of Board decisions.
 The IRM's TOR was updated after a series of internal and external consultations.
 The Board adopted an updated TOR for the IRM in 2017 and the IRM's Procedures and Guidelines in 2019.

-The IRM's work is conducted in accordance with its Procedures and Guidelines, which spell out how the IRM and its different functions operate, and how cases will be handled.
-The Procedures and Guidelines are currently in draft form, and will be consulted publicly in the first half of 2018.
-The IRM is currently following its 2017 TOR and the 2019 Procedures and Guidelines.
+The IRM's work is conducted in accordance with its Procedures and Guidelines and its updated Terms of Reference, which spell out how the IRM and its different functions operate, and how cases will be handled.

 To deliver its mandate, the IRM is guided by a number of GCF policies pertinent to GCF's general operations and its projects and programmes: